How to Shop for Sustainable Jewellery?

 Does it matter if we buy sustainable jewellery?

 We have limited world resources and every choice we make does make a difference.
 All the small choices we make added together make a big difference when you add them all up.
 As consumers we all play a part in the way we shop.
 Supporting the work of individual makers does help the local economy and every time we shop at a huge global enterprise it means the small businesses lose out.
-Thank you to all of my customers who help support my small business.
+Thank you to all of my wonderful customers who help support my small business.

 What is sustainable jewellery and why does it matter?